Product Management buzzwords and what they mean

 KPI counts metrics that include activities, revenues, costs, and usages.
 It depends on the product managers to choose the KPIs to map their product success.

-But the most common KPIs in product management include customer performance, product usage, CAC, LTV, churn, and financial performance indicators.
+But the most common KPIs in product management process include customer performance, product usage, CAC, LTV, churn, and financial performance indicators.

 Collectively, product managers will use 5-6 KPIs to determine the performance of a product and use the additional ones; if necessary.